selloween/selloween.eu/content/post/how-to-install-mtg-arena-on-linux.md

 ## PlayOnLinux

-PlayOnLinux is a graphical frontend for Wine with which you can install Windows application on Linux.
+PlayOnLinux is a graphical frontend for Wine with which you can install Windows applications on Linux.
 Wine emulates the Windows runtime environment by translating Windows system calls into POSIX-compliant system calls.

 ## Download MTG Arena